CanyonWind/Single-Path-One-Shot-NAS-MXNet/quantization/README.md

 # [Model Quantization with Calibration](https://github.com/apache/incubator-mxnet/tree/master/example/quantization)

 MXNet provides a quantization tool but it **hasn't been fully commited to the latest released build (1.5.0)**.
-To use this tool without building from source, some modification has been applied within this repo.
+This is a modified version of it, so that we don't need to build from source every time.

 This folder contains examples of quantizing a FP32 model with Intel® MKL-DNN or CUDNN.